-PostgreSQL is a loose object-relational database control gadget (ORDBMS).
+PostgreSQL is a unfastened object-relational database control gadget (ORDBMS).
 It is to be had for Linux, FreeBSD, Solaris, Microsoft Windows, and macOS.

-PostgreSQL was once evolved through the PostgreSQL Global Development Group and launched below the PostgreSQL License.
+PostgreSQL was once evolved by way of the PostgreSQL Global Development Group and launched below the PostgreSQL License.

-Here, we can see the way to set up PostgreSQL on Fedora 36 / Fedora 35.
+Here, we can see tips on how to set up PostgreSQL on Fedora 36 / Fedora 35.

 Install PostgreSQL on Fedora 36